judoscale/judoscale-node/packages/bullmq/README.md

 // Judoscale will be initialized for both BullMQ and Express/Fastify const judoscale = new Judoscale({
   redis_url: process.env.REDISCLOUD_URL, // defaults to process.env.REDIS_URL
 })

-// You can optionally pass a Redis config object or an ioredis instance const judoscale = new Judoscale({
-  redis: redisConfig,
-})
 ```